 Richard Dew’s practice is focussed on Wills, Estates and Trusts and related professional negligence.
 His practice is predominantly litigation, and he is frequently involved in large and complex claims.
 He also advises and represents in Court of Protection matters and provides expert advice in respect of tax and tax planning (principally capital taxation).

-He is a member of STEP and ACTAPS, and is on the committee of the STEP Contentious Trusts and Estates SIG and of the Chancery Bar Association.
-He was ACTAPS’ Contentious Barrister of the Year for 2016.
+He is the Chair of the STEP Contentious Trusts and Estates SIG and an elected member of the Chancery Bar Association Committee.
+He is a member of STEP and ACTAPS.
+He was ACTAPS Contentious Barrister of the Year for 2016.

 Richard is an editor of Rossdale’s Administration of Estates and Parker’s Modern Will Precedents and regularly writes and lectures on chancery and private client matters.